- SGX Classes

 You will be listed in the trainer directory on Spartan’s website.
 You will be granted a license to use specific Spartan logos to promote your classes, and you will benefit as Spartan builds demand among the public for Spartan Race and Spartan training classes.
 You earn continuing education credits through the workshop/training, and you will receive discounts for yourself and clients on Spartan Races and select Spartan shop merchandise.

-Spartan Strong instructors are provided complete hour-long classes, from beginning to end, which is different from the Spartan SGX program, where trainers are taught Spartan principles and a methodology for developing their own, unique small- and large-group training classes.
+Instructors are provided complete classes, from beginning to end, which is different from the Spartan SGX program, where trainers are taught Spartan principles and a methodology for developing their own, unique small- and large-group training classes.

-After completing the live 1-day Spartan Strong instructor training, attendees must pass a video teach back and sign up for a subscription for monthly class updates in order to teach the class at their gym or studio.
+A: After completing the live 1-day Spartan Strong instructor training, attendees must pass a 35-minute-long video teachback demonstrating their ability to properly deliver the class.

 A: Upon successful completion of the Spartan Strong instructor requirements, including a passing teachback video, you will be qualified as a Spartan Strong Instructor.
 Sign up for a Spartan SGX workshop to become a Spartan Coach.